novirael's logo

 At some stage, we realized that we needed to have more control over the deployment script run and prevent it from being cancelled.
 Cancelled deployment jobs troubled us sometimes bad deployments and broken staging application instances.

-The simplest idea was to get rid of the cancel-in-progress feature.
-Then jobs, especially our deployment, could go into the queue.
+The simplest idea was to get rid of the cancel-in-progress feature:

 concurrency: